Giovanni Agostini is a musician and composer from Venezuela, with Italian roots, based in Ireland.

 Giovanni has also explored the area of intuitive healing through energy work and sounds from an early age.
 He’s been on a path of spiritual growth, the discovery of our fullest potential and reconnecting to our true essence.
 He believes music is one of the tools we have to not only access higher states of consciousness and a deeper connection to the divine, God or the universe but also to heal the mind, body and spirit by releasing suppressed emotions and gaining a deeper understanding of where certain patterns and wounds, which may cause one to suffer come from and how we can integrate them by first recognizing them, accepting them and finally transmuting them.
 He has participated in various spiritual retreats around Ireland and most recently in Egypt where he facilitates his music as medicine and creates a harmonious space to immerse oneself into 432hz sounds and improvisations, allowing the participants to go on a journey within and unlock their own hidden power and inner guidance to heal themselves and reconnect to their purest wisdom, essence and truth.

 Photo by Linn Hansen – linnhansen.net

-In 2020 he decided to start sharing more about these experiences and created a new series of videos called ‘Sharing Thoughts’ in which he openly talks about his journey with the intention of bringing more awareness for others in their own personal and individual process of spiritual awakening.
+In 2020 he decided to start sharing more about the experiences connected to his own spiritual path and growth and created a new series of videos called ‘Sharing Thoughts’ in which he openly talks about his journey with the intention of bringing more awareness for others in their own personal and individual process of spiritual awakening.